haesoljung04/CSE185-Final-Project/README.md

 python setup.py install --user
 ```

-After installation, you can check the usage instructions by running:
+After installation, you can check the usage instructions by running(make sure you are in the myGWAS directory):

 ```bash
 chmod +x myGWAS.py